WICG/navigation-api/README.md

 #### Scrolling to fragments and scroll resetting

-Current single-page app navigations leave the user's scroll position where it is.
+When you change the URL with `history.pushState()`/`history.replaceState()`, the user's scroll position stays where it is.
 This is true even if you try to navigate to a fragment, e.g. by doing `history.pushState("/article#subheading")`.
 The latter has caused significant pain in client-side router libraries; see e.g. [remix-run/react-router#394](https://github.com/remix-run/react-router/issues/394), or the manual code that is needed to handle this case in [Vue](https://sourcegraph.com/github.com/vuejs/router/-/blob/src/scrollBehavior.ts?L81-140), [Angular](https://github.com/angular/angular/blob/main/packages/router/src/router_scroller.ts#L76-L77), [React Router Hash Link](https://github.com/rafgraph/react-router-hash-link/blob/main/src/HashLink.jsx), and others.

 With the navigation API, there is a different default behavior, controllable via another option to `navigateEvent.intercept()`: